 - Butterfly Pea Flowers: These dried flowers are used in drinks, soups and other dishes to add a stunning bright blue color.

-As you can see, there is a wide selection of edible flowers you can use in cooking and baking.
+As you can see, orchids are edible.
+What’s more, there is a wide selection of edible flowers you can use in cooking and baking.
 Edible orchid flowers are a unique and beautiful way you can use orchids in your everyday life.

 When looking for edible orchid flowers, I recommend using soft-caned Dendrobium or Epidendrum flowers.
 Make sure they are organic and food-safe.
 Clean them thoroughly before use.